 The College is committed to providing an environment in which its students, faculty, and staff are treated with courtesy, respect, and dignity.
 As a learning community, the College encourages open, honest and free discussion, inquiry and expression.
 All members of the College share in the responsibility to uphold the integrity of the academic community.
-Students are expected to maintain the highest level of personal integrity in a manner compatible with the College Mission, our Values, and Code of Conduct, and to obey the laws enacted by federal, state, and/or local governments.
-Students are expected to uphold these standards as members of the health team both in and out of the classroom and practicum settings.
+Students are expected to maintain the highest level of personal integrity compatible with the College Mission, our Values, and Code of Conduct, and to obey laws enacted by federal, state, and/or local governments.
+Students are expected to uphold these standards as health team members in and out of the classroom and practicum settings.